Melissa ONLINE TFA

 I am willing to listen to any argument as long as you explain why it leads to a winning ballot.
 Make it easy for me to judge the round by explaining to me what to vote for and why I should vote on it.
 If arguments become incomprehensible, I will default policy.

-I do not like new arguments in the 2nd constructive.
+I do not like new arguments in the 2nd Negative Constructive.

 Kritiks